 Where Your Help is Needed: College of Medicine

-For over 175 years, the College of Medicine has been dedicated to training physicians.
-Today's student body is exceptional in terms of academic credentials.
-Over one thousand applications are received for the 135 admission positions available annually.
+For over 190 years, the College of Medicine has been dedicated to training physicians.
+Today's student body is exceptional in terms of academic credentials and accomplishments.
+Over four thousand applications are received for the 170 admission positions available annually.
 In addition, the Medical Center serves as a significant training facility for residents and interns from across the nation.

 Since its early beginnings, the College of Medicine remains dedicated to providing better ways to care.
-World class biomedical and clinical researchers at MUSC are involved with projects leading to understanding and combating a broad spectrum of diseases including cancer, heart disease, mental illness, diabetes and the common cold.
-Our research funding has grown exponentially over the past decade and now exceeds $100 million annually.
+World class biomedical and clinical researchers at MUSC are involved with projects leading to understanding and combating a broad spectrum of diseases including cancer, heart disease, mental illness, diabetes and the common cold, just to name a few.

-While the college continues to achieve much success in all three areas described above, opportunities exist for the public to support these programs in many ways.
+While the college continues to achieve much success in all three areas described above, state appropriations are at an all-time low making public support crucial to their continued success.
 Opportunities include:

 Financial support provided by academic chairs allows the college to competitively recruit the nation's most outstanding educators, clinicians and scientists.